swellstores/swell-js-docs/content/en/cart.md

 - `privacy_policy` - Store privacy policy
 - `theme` - Checkout style settings
 - `countries` - List of country codes that have shipping zones configured
+- `currencies` - List of currencies enabled by the store when using multi-currency
 - `payment_methods` - List of active payment methods
 - `coupons` - Indicates whether the store has coupons
 - `giftcards` - Indicates whether the store has gift cards